NZ-Liam-Zhong/Awesome_AI_for_Robotics_Learning_Notes/README.md

 ## 🖊Notes🖊

 ### Nov.2024
-1.Bridge Sim2Real Gap: domain randomization, system identification, or improved simulator visuals 2.When connecting to huggingface is not convenient, we can set: ** os.environ['HF_ENDPOINT'] = 'https://hf-mirror.com' **
+1.Bridge Sim2Real Gap: domain randomization, system identification, or improved simulator visuals <br>
+2.When connecting to huggingface is not convenient, we can set: ** os.environ['HF_ENDPOINT'] = 'https://hf-mirror.com' **